COVID-19 pandemic in South Korea: March

 On 2 March, there were over 4,200 confirmed cases.
-With an additional 4,000 cases of COVID-19 within two weeks, and roughly 60% of the total infections nationwide having stemmed from the church, the Seoul city government asked prosecutors to press charges against the religious group's founder and senior members for murder, causing harm, and for violating the Infectious Disease Control and Prevention Act.
-Interviews have occurred with all 230,000 members of the religious group and nearly 9,000 were said to be showing symptoms of the virus.
-Due to the number of infections in the country, ninety-five countries have banned or limited entry for South Korean passport holders.
-Testing is also conducted at drive-through testing sites where patients do not leave their vehicles, but are met by medical personnel in hazmat suits over several stations.
-The process is completed in a few minutes and results come in several days.
+With an additional 4,000 cases of COVID-19 within two weeks, and roughly 60% of the total infections nationwide having stemmed from the church, the government of Seoul asked prosecutors to press charges against the religious group's founder and senior members for murder, causing harm, and for violating the Infectious Disease Control and Prevention Act.
+Interviews were held with all 230,000 members of the religious group and nearly 9,000 were said to be showing symptoms of the virus.
+Due to the number of infections in the country, ninety-five countries banned or limited entry for South Korean passport holders.
+Testing was also conducted at drive-through testing sites where patients did not leave their vehicles, but were met by medical personnel in hazmat suits over several stations.
+The process was completed in a few minutes and results available in several days.

 On 8 March, KCDC in South Korea announced that 79.4% of confirmed COVID-19 cases were related to group infection.
 KCDC also announced that outbreak associated with Shincheonji Church totaled 4,482 infections, accounting for 62.8% of the total confirmed cases.

 13 March was the first time since the outbreak on 20 January in which the number of recoveries, 177, was larger than the number of those who newly tested positive, 110.
-However, with the recent cluster of cases in the Seoul Capital Area, there are new fears that infections may rise sharply.
+The cluster of cases in the Seoul Capital Area, raised fears that infections could rise sharply.

 The controversy about Shincheonji also continued and generated international interest.
 After the lawsuit started by the Mayor of Seoul, the police raided the church premises to check whether the list of members supplied by Shincheonji pursuant to a request by the authorities was, as the Mayor argued, not complete.
 The authorities checked the list seized during the raid with the one Shincheonji had supplied and concluded that discrepancies were minor.